 What’s the deal?
 Excellent French microbrews and cocktails to enjoy en couple or en groupe.

-What to drink: A Red Sunset with vodka, brut champagne, peach and grapefruit bitters, peach liqueur, lime and fresh mint.
+What should I drink?
+A Red Sunset with vodka, brut champagne, peach and grapefruit bitters, peach liqueur, lime and fresh mint.

 A large heated terrace, an immense, sociable bar space and a cosy backroom make Sunset a buzzing and versatile hangout, perfect for a date or birthday party.
 Behind the bar, friendly staff put together a wide range of original cocktails and a short, carefully curated wine list.
 Beers mostly come from up-and-coming Italian, German and French micro-breweries, like the Myrha Pale Ale from the nearby Goutte d’Or.